quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

  * when the packet has a packet number larger than the highest-numbered ack-eliciting packet that has been received and there are missing packets between that packet and this packet.

 This extension modifies that behavior when an ACK_FREQUENCY frame with a Reordering Threshold value other than 1 has been received.
-An endpoint is expected to send an acknowledgement without delay when it receives an ack-eliciting packet either:

- * when the received packet packet number is at least Reordering Threshold less than another ack-eliciting packet that has been received, or
- * when the packet has a packet number Reordering Threshold larger than the lowest-numbered ack-eliciting packet that has been received and not yet acknowledged, and there are missing packets between that packet and this packet.

-An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK when the gap between the lowest-numbered ack-eliciting packet that has been received and not yet acknowledged and the highest-numbered ack-eliciting packet that has been received is larger than the Reordering Threshold.

 If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value of 0, the endpoint SHOULD NOT send an immediate acknowledgement in response to packets received out of order, and instead rely on the peer's `Ack-Eliciting Threshold` and `max_ack_delay` thresholds for sending acknowledgements.

+If the most recent ACK_FREQUENCY frame received from the peer has a `Reordering Threshold` value larger than 1, the endpoint tests the amount of reordering before deciding to send an acknowledgement.
+The specification uses the following
+definitions:

+Largest Unacked:
+: The largest packet number among all received ack-eliciting packets.

+Largest Acked:
+: The Largest Acknowledged value sent in an ACK frame.

+Unreported Missing:
+: Packets with packet numbers between the Largest Unacked and Largest Acked that have not yet been received.

+An endpoint that receives an ACK_FREQUENCY frame with a non-zero Reordering Threshold value SHOULD send an immediate ACK:

+* when the packet number is larger than the Largest Unacked packet and the difference between the this packet number and the Largest Unacked is larger than the threshold.

+* when the packet number is lower than the Largest Acked packet.
+  (TODO: is that true?
+Should there be some kind of threshold?)

+* when the total number of Unreported Missing packets is larger than the Reordering Threshold.

+See {{examples}} for examples explaining this behavior.
+See
+{{setting-the-reordering-threshold-value}} for guidance on how to choose the reordering threshold value when sending ACK_FREQUENCY frames.

 ### Examples